syncfusion-content/winui-docs/winui/Cartesian-Charts/GroupingStacked.md

 documentation: ug
 ---

-# Grouping Stacked in WinUI Chart
+# Grouping Stacked in WinUI Cartesian Chart (SfCartesianChart)

 You can group the stacked similar series using [`GroupName`]() property of stacked series.
 The stacked series which contains the same [`GroupName`]() will be stacked in a single group.